GDPR Privacy Notice

 GDPR Roles and Employees

-Woodruff-Sawyer has designated our cybersecurity committee to develop and implement our roadmap for complying with the GDPR.
-The team is responsible for promoting awareness of the GDPR across the organization, assessing our GDPR readiness, identifying any gap areas and implementing policies, procedures and measures consistent with the GDPR.
+Our Cyber Strategy and Defense committee is responsible for promoting awareness of the GDPR across the organization, identifying any gap areas and implementing policies, procedures, training, and measures consistent with the GDPR.

 Clients’ Commitment